-Whether it’s through an expanded keyboard with the number pad or top-firing speakers with deep bass chambers, Microsoft has to make better use of the space afforded it with the 15-inch Surface Book design.
-As of now, it’s simply wasted space waiting to be utilized.
+Microsoft could fit the Surface Book 3 with either an expanded keyboard with the number pad or top-firing speakers with deep bass chambers.
+The point is, Microsoft has to make better use of the room provided it with the 15-inch Surface Book chassis.
+Right now, it’s just wasted space waiting to be utilized.

 Thunderbolt 3, please

-For as flexible as the Surface connector is on today’s Surface Book 2, it's time for Microsoft to collectively move onto Thunderbolt 3 via USB-C. Not only does it offer the fastest throughput for file transfers, Thunderbolt 3 could also serve as a one plug hub for all displays and other peripherals you want to connect.
-If the Surface Book 3 is to truly compete, it needs to respect this growing standard for its target audience’s sake.
+The Surface connector on the Surface Book 2 is, without a doubt, versatile.
+However, it’s time for Microsoft to incorporate Thunderbolt 3 via USB-C. Thunderbolt 3 provides faster file transfers, and also works as a one plug hub for all monitors and other peripherals you could want to connect.
+If the Surface Book 3 is actually going to compete with the best there is, especially in 2019 or 2020, it needs to jump on board with this growing standard.

 Better power management